Ingredients

 Sweeten While Warm

-- Stir in 2 tablespoons mild honey while the tea is still warm so it dissolves evenly.
+- Stir in 2 tablespoons of mild honey while the tea is still warm so it dissolves evenly.
 Taste and add up to 1 more tablespoon only if needed.
 Let the tea cool fully before the next step.

 Add Lemon Peel